 Pros

-- Low cost - Fuel and supplies under $20
+- Low cost - Fuel and supplies affordable

 - Can remove the stump below grade - Burns down into the roots